cerbero90/laravel-enum/README.md

 ### 🏷️ Meta

 Laravel Enum enhances [Enum's meta](https://github.com/cerbero90/enum?tab=readme-ov-file#%EF%B8%8F-meta) by allowing us to attach meta with a class name.
-If the class is callable (i.e. it implements the `__invoke()` method), such class is resolved by the Laravel container and executed:
+Such class is resolved by the Laravel container when calling the related meta method:

 ```php
 use Cerbero\Enum\Attributes\Meta;